magneticio/vamp.io/content/documentation/api/v0.9.4/api-deployments.md

 menu:
   main:
     parent: "API"
-    identifier: "api-reference-deployments-093"
+    identifier: "api-reference-deployments-094"
     weight: 90
+aliases:
+    - /documentation/api/api-deployments
 ---

 Deployments are dynamic runtime structures, so changes to them take time to execute and can possibly fail.
 Most API calls to the `/deployments` endpoint will, therefore, return a `202: Accepted` return code, indicating the asynchronous nature of the call.
-Deployments have a set of sub resources: [deployment SLAs](/documentation/api/v0.9.3/api-deployment-slas), [deployment scales](/documentation/api/v0.9.3/api-deployment-scales) and [gateways](/documentation/api/v0.9.3/api-gateways).
+Deployments have a set of sub resources: [deployment SLAs](/documentation/api/v0.9.4/api-deployment-slas), [deployment scales](/documentation/api/v0.9.4/api-deployment-scales) and [gateways](/documentation/api/v0.9.4/api-gateways).
 These are instantiations of their static counterparts.
 Read about [using deployments](documentation/using-vamp/deployments/).

 ## Actions

- * [List](/documentation/api/v0.9.3/api-deployments/#list-deployments) - return details of all running deployments
+ * [List](/documentation/api/v0.9.4/api-deployments/#list-deployments) - return details of all running deployments
- * [Get](/documentation/api/v0.9.3/api-deployments/#get-single-deployment) - get details of a single running deployment
+ * [Get](/documentation/api/v0.9.4/api-deployments/#get-single-deployment) - get details of a single running deployment
- * [Create](/documentation/api/v0.9.3/api-deployments/#create-deployment) - initiate a new deployment
+ * [Create](/documentation/api/v0.9.4/api-deployments/#create-deployment) - initiate a new deployment
- * [Create named deployment](/documentation/api/v0.9.3/api-deployments/#create-named-deployment) - initiate a new deployment with a custom name (non UUID)
+ * [Create named deployment](/documentation/api/v0.9.4/api-deployments/#create-named-deployment) - initiate a new deployment with a custom name (non UUID)
- * [Update](/documentation/api/v0.9.3/api-deployments/#update-deployment) - add to a running deployment (merge)
+ * [Update](/documentation/api/v0.9.4/api-deployments/#update-deployment) - add to a running deployment (merge)
- * [Delete](/documentation/api/v0.9.3/api-deployments/#delete-deployment) - remove elements from a running deployment
+ * [Delete](/documentation/api/v0.9.4/api-deployments/#delete-deployment) - remove elements from a running deployment

 ## Deployment resource

 The resource example below is in YAML format.
-Vamp API requests and responses can be in JSON (default) or YAML format, see [common parameters](/documentation/api/v0.9.3/using-the-api) for details on how to set this.
+Vamp API requests and responses can be in JSON (default) or YAML format, see [common parameters](/documentation/api/v0.9.4/using-the-api) for details on how to set this.

 ```
 name: sava